Tuplanolla/dez/prototype/notes.md

 This must be too obvious to be mentioned, even though implicit generalization generates unpredictable names for the inferred arguments, making the code fragile.
+I will try to formulate a naming convention that produces predictable names and and see what happens.

 Regarding efficiency of extracted code (major issue), Spitters and van der Weegen make a related claim that